-Servic es that are covered for you What you must pay when you get these services In-Network Vis ion care (Medicare covered) (continued) including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older \$0 copay per exam • For people with diabetes, screening for diabetic retinopathy is covered once per year See Vision care (routine) for additional services • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) \$0 copay per surgery • This is a limited benefit and only includes basic frames and lenses or contact lenses.
-Vision care (routine) these out-of or authorization required.
-The amounts you pay for services do not apply to your yearly maximum -pocket amount.
-Covered services include: Limite Routine (refractive) eye exams \$0 copay per exam Limited to one exam per calendar year. • Routine prescription eyeglasses and contact lenses Total reimbursement The plan covers prescription eyeglasses and/or contact lenses not related to cataract surgery or a medical condition.
-You may purchase eye hardware from any licensed, qualified provider. for eyeglasses and/or contact lenses combined is limited to \$200 every two years. iviuiti-y Diabetic Retinopathy and Glaucoma screenings are allowed for an unlimited number of screenings \$0 copay per visit
+Services that are covered for you What you must pay when you get these services In-Network ઁ Vision care (Medicare covered) (continued) \$0 copay per exam For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year See Vision care (routine) for additional services One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+This is a limited benefit and only includes basic frames and lenses or contact lenses. \$0 copay per surgery Vision care (routine) No prior authorization required.
+The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
+Covered services include: Routine (refractive) eye exams \$0 copay per exam Limited to one exam every two calendar years.
+Multi- year benefits may not be available in following years. то сорау рег схапт Routine prescription eyeglasses and contact lenses Total reimbursement The plan covers prescription eyeglasses and/or contact lenses not related to cataract surgery or a medical condition.
+You may purchase eye hardware from any licensed, qualified provider. for eyeglasses and/or contact lenses combined is limited to \$200 every two years.
+Multi-year benefits may not be available in following years. ¢0 canav nar visit Diabetic Retinopathy and Glaucoma screenings are allowed for an unlimited number of screenings \$0 copay per visit